 - And here are the best Bluetooth speakers

-Sticking with the fabric cover and soft-touch plastic styling of the Home Mini, the Max comes in one finish with a white body and light grey fabric, and one where both are charcoal.
+Sticking with the fabric cover and soft-touch plastic styling of the Home Mini (now the Nest Mini) the Max comes in one finish with a white body and light grey fabric, and one where both are charcoal.

 We like the design, and though it’s among the biggest smart speakers so far, it doesn't feel too imposing.
 The Max is built to a really high quality, and has some serious heft to it.

 At this size and price, the sound quality has to stand up to dedicated audio gear, as well as the audio might of Apple’s amazing-sounding HomePod smart speaker... and here the Google Home Max nails it.